se-edu/learningresources/contents/scala/Scala.md

   }
 }

-trait TraitC extends ParentTrait {
-  abstract override def print() {
-    println("print in TraitC")
-    super.print()
-  }
-}

 object Sample {
   def main(args: Array[String]): Unit = {
-    val example = new Sample with TraitA with TraitB with TraitC example.print()
+    val example = new Sample with TraitA with TraitB example.print()
   }
 }
 ```
 The following is the execution result of above code:
 ```
-print in TraitC
 print in TraitB
 print in TraitA
 print in Sample
 ```
-The explanation is that the call to `print()` firstly executes the code in `TraitC`, which is the last trait mixed in.
+The explanation is that the call to `print()` firstly executes the code in `TraitB`, which is the last trait mixed in.
 Then through the `super()` calls, it threads back through the other mixed-in traits.
 And eventually to the code in
 `Sample`.
 Even though none of the traits inherited from one another, it works properly.

-This is similar to the decorator pattern but is more *concise* and less *error-prone*.
-In other languages, a similar
+This is similar to the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) but is more *concise* and
-effect could be achieved with a long linear chain of inheritance.
-But the disadvantage is that for every possible
+less *error-prone*.
+In other languages, a similar effect could be achieved with a long linear chain of inheritance.
+But
-combination of the mix-ins, we need to declare an inheritance chain for it.
+the disadvantage is that for every possible combination of the mix-ins, we need to declare an inheritance chain for it.

 ## Type Enrichment